iamthefox/luxafor/README.md

 # Luxafor

-A simple javascript library that provides simple API to control Luxafor devices
+A simple library to control your Luxafor device via node.js

 ## About Luxafor